 In 1911, a Royal Commission assessed the feasibility of an additional central mill and a site was chosen at South Johnstone.
 There was already a tramline branch between there and the Innisfail tramway, which led to the Mourilyan wharf.

-The South Johnstone Mill was constructed by the Queensland Government in 1915.
-It was nearly closed when a cyclone hit Innisfail in 1918 but went on to be taken over by the local farmers as a locally owned grower co-operative.
+The South Johnstone Mill was constructed by the Queensland Government in 1915, and crushed its first cane in 1916, producing 4729 tonnes of sugar.
+It survived near closure three years later after being damaged during a cyclone and went on to be taken over by local farmers as a locally owned grower co-operative.

 The mill was acquired in 2001 by Bundaberg Sugar Ltd and some 10 years later was purchased by ASX listed company, MSF Sugar Limited.
 Since 2012, South Johnstone has been owned by Thai based Mitr Phol Group, one of the world's five largest sugar milling companies.

-1916 South Johnstone Mill (owned and operated by the Qld Government) processed its first sugar.
+1916 South Johnstone Mill processed its first sugar

-1986 Cyclone Winifred crossed the coast causing severe damage to the mill.
+1986 Cyclone Winifred caused severe damage to the mill

 1987 South Johnstone Mill became an unlisted company with 285 individual shareholders

 2001 Bundaberg Sugar Ltd purchased SJ Mill assets

 2010 Joint venture with MSF Sugar Limited and Bundaberg Sugar Ltd